Firearms Information and Procedures

 - A Valid government-issued photo identification (must not be expired);

-- A fingerprinting fee - cashier's check or money order only for $43.25 payable to the County of Maui, Department of Finance.
+- Fingerprinting fee - cashier's check or money order only for $43.25 payable to the County of Maui, Department of Finance.
 Note: If you have already paid a firearms fingerprint fee in Maui County on or after December 4, 2016 you will not be charged an additional fee for subsequent applications.

 - Your U.S. issued birth certificate; or